Maria Jane Jewsbury: India

 The voyagers spent Christmas week 1832 on shore at Port Louis, Ceylon, and put to sea again on 29 December 1832.
 On 2 March 1833, they landed at Bombay and were hospitably received at the house of the Archdeacon.
 Proceeding to Hurnee with Fletcher, they remained there until the end of May, when he received orders to proceed to Sholapoor, which they reached on 17 June.
-She entered with animated expectation into every new scene, keenly observing every contrast between Asiatic and European aspects of nature, art and social life, and every peculiarity of local manners and habits, more especially the character of the people in connection with their worship.
+She entered with eagerness into every new scene, carefully observing every contrast between Asiatic and European aspects of nature, art and social life, and every peculiarity of local manners and habits, more especially the character of the people in connection with their worship.
 She carefully prepared herself to be of use among them.
 Drought in and around Sholapoor at the time led to a famine.
 Rev. Fletcher's main employment on arrival was to mitigate the sufferings of an emaciated population.
 His anxiety and excessive exertion brought on a dangerous illness, in which his wife nursed him for seven weeks.
 On his recovery, he obtained a medical certificate stating that his health would not bear the climate, and they set out on 26 September to return to Hurnee.
 The last entry she made in her journal was dated "Babelgaum, September 26, 1833".

 Death and legacy

 Her mind tended chiefly towards metaphysics and a poetic form of moral philosophy.
 Letitia Elizabeth Landon said of her, "I never met with any woman who possessed her powers of conversation.
 If her language had a fault, it was its extreme perfection.
 It was like reading an eloquent book, full of thought and poetry.
 She died too soon...."

 Jewsbury became ill in June 1833 and died of cholera at Poona on 4 October 1833.
 Her remains were interred in the cemetery at Poonah.

 She had brought several unpublished works to India, and many were published anonymously after her death.
 After Jewsbury's death, her siblings Geraldine and Francis retained a collection of their sister's private letters, and of the manuscript "Journal of her Voyage and Residence in India".
-All her letters, however hasty and unstudied, bore marks of a fine mind under the steady and habitual control of the highest principles.
-Her pen ennobled all it touches and gives interest even to trivial details.
-The letters throw a clear light on one important trait in her character – the strength and constancy of its attachment – showing her father, her sister, her brothers, and her friends, to have been continually present in her thoughts.
+All her letters, hurried and unstudied, bore marks of intelligence under the steady and habitual control of the highest principles.
+Her pen ennobled all it touched and gave interest even to small details.
+The letters throw light on one important trait in her character – the strength and constancy of its attachment – showing her father, her sister, her brothers, and her friends, to have been continually present in her thoughts.

 Many of Jewsbury's papers are now in the library of Manchester University.